Eczema Treatment in Singapore

 • Thickened or leathery skin: With chronic scratching and rubbing, the skin can become thickened and leathery in texture.
 This is known as lichenification.

-It’s important to note that eczema symptoms can fluctuate, with periods of flares and remissions.
+It’s important to note that eczema symptoms can fluctuate with periods of flares and remissions.
 Identifying and avoiding triggers can help reduce the frequency and severity of flares.

 Currently, there is no cure for eczema.
 It is a chronic condition that tends to have a relapsing-remitting course.
 However, with appropriate management and treatment, eczema symptoms can be addressed, and individuals may experience periods of remission where their skin is clear and comfortable.